cloudnativelabs/kube-router/docs/dsr.md

 * ClusterIP type service has an externalIP set on it or is a LoadBalancer type service
 * kube-router has been started with `--service-external-ip-range` configured at least once.
 This option can be specified multiple times for multiple ranges.
-The external IPs or LoadBalancer IPs must be included in these ranges.
+The external IPs must be included in these ranges.
+For LoadBalancer IPs, `--loadbalancer-ip-range` must also be configured.
+* With `--strict-external-ip-validation` enabled (the default), these same ranges are used by the proxy module to validate IPs before programming them into IPVS.
+If you already have `--service-external-ip-range` and `--loadbalancer-ip-range` configured for DSR, no additional configuration is needed.
 * kube-router must be run in service proxy mode with `--run-service-proxy` (this option is defaulted to `true` if left unspecified)
 * If you are advertising the service outside the cluster `--advertise-external-ip` must be set